 Iceberg lettuce leaves make great vessels for eating marinated grilled shrimp as a hand-held appetizer.
 For added kick, drizzle with sweet chile sauce.
+This recipe first appeared in our June/July 2013 issue with Curtis Stone's article The Heat Down Under.

 - 1 1⁄2 lb. raw medium shrimp, peeled and deveined, tails removed